Shians/Nextflow-docs/docs/Directives.md

 ### publishDir

 Publish output files to a directory.
+The `publishDir` directive allows you to automatically copy, move, or link process output files to a specified directory or remote storage (e.g., S3 bucket).
+This is useful for collecting results in a single location for downstream analysis or sharing.

 ```groovy
 process foo {